starterblocks/starterblocks/readme.txt

 Please pass your suggestions and feedback to us via the support forum to help us improve the plugin.
 Found a way to fix some code, feel free to submit a pull request to our [GitHub repo](https://github.com/starterblocks/starterblocks).

+PRIVACY
+StarterBlocks does not interact with end users on your website.
+Our templates will continue to work even if StarterBlocks is uninstalled.

+StarterBlocks utilizes Freemius for account management as well as to enable our premium offerings.
+You can find their privacy policy here: https://freemius.com/privacy/ and their terms of service here: https://freemius.com/terms/.

+The StarterBlocks plugin uses a custom API to fetch our content library and  templates.
+To improve the service and stability we store logs which may or may not contain the following "Non-Personal Information:"
+    browser type
+    referring site
+    date and time of request
+    template ID requested
+    date of cached version of the given API request supported block plugins installed (slug only, no versions) version of StarterBlocks installed

+API requests are only made when a user clicks on the Library button or click to launch the StarterBlocks tour.

+For more details on our privacy policy: https://starterblocks.io/privacy For more details on on our terms and conditions: https://starterblocks.io/terms

 == Installation ==
 1. Upload the entire plugin folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.